Liopun/prp/README.md

 # Package Restore Point CLI tool
-A simple CLI tool that backups your installed packages list, and reinstall the packages to a new system.
-This offers the portability of your current installed packages.

-This package use your github as data store for keeping your installed packages list for future use.
+A convenient solution for backing up and restoring your installed packages.
+This tool offers the portability of your current installed packages and utilizes your GitHub account as a data store for maintaining a record of your packages for future use.

-## Supported OS
+## Supported On
 - MacOS

+## Supported Package Managers
+- Homebrew

 ## Installation
 ### Homebrew
 `brew install liopun/brew/prp`

 ### Binary
-The latest release can be found [here](https://github.com/Liopun/prp/releases) and it needs to be in you path
+The latest release of PRP CLI tool can be found [here](https://github.com/Liopun/prp/releases), and it must be in your PATH for effective usage.

 ### Source
 1. Clone this repository